Everything’s better with sparklers! It’s not only a good life motto but a solid piece of advice for creative still life photography.

 Exposure details: manual mode, 50 mm, 1/10 s, f/6.3, ISO 160

 Gear: Nikon D800, 50 mm, speedlight SB-910, Westcott Strip Box (10×24″).

-8. How to Post-Process Sparkler Photography
+9. How to Post-Process Sparkler Photography

-And after that I just go through my usual process of adjusting tone and contrast.
+After that, I just go through my usual process of adjusting tone and contrast.

 Another way you can approach post-processing is to merge a couple of shots into one picture.
 Using a tripod during shooting should make this very simple.
 Use Layer Mask and a soft brush to conceal the parts you don’t want visible.

 Add some sparks here and there and give the image a little polish in general.
 Ta-da!

 Now, over to you!
 Experiment with sparkler photography.
 Find tricks of your own and explore the endless possibilities.

 Bring to life all the magical potions and paper dragons!
 Burn your tracing paper castles!
 Brew a fiery mixture!